 Receiving emergency calls from the public is a vital component of public safety communication.
 Continual change in communication methods (texting, voice-over-IP, etc.) requires that public safety communications technologies evolve to keep pace.
-With the decline in the use of wired phone services and the growth of cellular and internet services there is a need to pursue methods and sources to generate funds sufficient to support the evolution of the Enhanced-911 (E911) infrastructure.
+With the decline in the use of wired phone services and the growth of cellular and internet services there is a need to pursue methods and sources to generate funds sufficient to support the evolution of the Enhanced-911 (E911) infrastructure as well as data and software.